vijayrajeshr/open-source-for-everyone/README.md

 We strive to foster an inclusive and friendly environment.
-Please contact for any doubts  :)
+Reach out for any doubt  😊

 <div align="center">